How to Prepare Indian Bank Statements and Financial Evidence for a UK Skilled Worker Visa Without a Solicitor

 Q: If my balance certificate says I hold ₹1.5 lakhs but UKVI wants 28 days of transaction history, what exactly should I submit?

-No. The letter must be dated on or before your application submission date and within 31 days of that date.
+No. If you use a bank letter as supplementary access evidence, it should be dated on or before your application submission date and within 31 days of that date.

-The India → UK Skilled Worker Guide includes the Indian Bank Letter Template, the Gift Deed documentation process, and the full financial architecture for Indian bank accounts — covering every instrument type Indian applicants hold, in the format UKVI's Appendix Finance requires.
+The India → UK Skilled Worker Guide includes the Indian Bank Letter Template, the parental-gift documentation process, and the full financial architecture for Indian bank accounts — covering every instrument type Indian applicants hold, in the format UKVI's Appendix Finance requires.
 It is available at immigrationstartguide.com/from-india/uk-skilled-worker.

 Get Your Free India → UK Skilled Worker Guide — Quick-Start Checklist